-- (c) Prevent anticipated operational occurrences, once they start, from escalating into accidents conditions. - 3.10 The reliability of safety provisions for anticipated operational occurrences should be such that the frequency of transition to a design basis accident is lower than the highest frequency of postulated initiating events for design basis accidents (usually lower than 10^{-2} per reactor-year) (see Table II-1 of SSG-2 (Rev.1) [9]).
+- (a) Prevent failures or deviations from normal operation by means of robust design and in compliance with proven engineering practices and high quality standards commensurate with the importance of these design provisions to safety; - (b) Detect and intercept deviations from normal operation and return the plant to a state of normal operation; - (c) Prevent anticipated operational occurrences, once they start, from escalating evolving into design basis accidents conditions. - 3.10 The reliability of safety provisions for anticipated operational occurrences should be such that the frequency of transition to a design basis accident is lower than the highest frequency of postulated initiating events for design basis accidents (usually lower than 10-2 per reactor-year) (see Table II-1 of SSG-2 (Rev.1) [9]).